DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Using the transport test adapter

-The `Test` adapter is a no-op transport that can optionally buffer requests.
+The `:test` adapter is a no-op transport that can optionally buffer requests.
 For use in test suites or other non-production environments.

 ```ruby
 Datadog.configure do |c|